owenshen24/golb/contents/muse/Why-P-values-Are-Problematic.md

 Yet, all three of these studies would yield the exact same p-value of $6.2 \times 10^{-16}$.

 Because the p-value is dependent on your sample size and your sample mean, it's a lossy representation.
-If it's very low, this is good evidence that your two groups are likely different, but you need more information in order to quantify just how different.
+If it's very low, this is good evidence that your two groups are likely different, but you need more information that just the p-value in order to quantify just how different.

 When low p-values are described as "significant", this comes with a lot of baggage associated with the way the word is used in everyday life.
 We usually use significant to mean something like influential, which sneaks in the asusmption of a large delta.
+But all a significant p-value tells us is that there is evidence of *an* effect, not necessarily a large one.

 ### p-value thresholds for publication lead to overestimation

 In null hypothesis significance testing, scientists have to control for $\alpha$, the false positive rate or Type 1 error rate.
 In the social sciences, $\alpha$ is often set to be 0.05.
 Hence, $p < 0.05$.
 We might expect, then, that around 5% of published studies are false.
 Mildly worrying.

-But it's actually much worse than that.
+But it's actually much worse than that:

-What this fails to take into account is the prior probability that any given study investigates a true relationship.

 Imagine 100 honest scientists investigating whether or not homeopathy actually works (spoiler alert: it doesn't):